Lamden/docs/docs/develop/blockchain/masternode_api.md

 Lamden Masternodes run a webserver which allows anyone to easily interface with the Lamden Blockchain.

-This webserver is the only way to interact with the network.
+The webserver provides direct access to the network's state and is the single entry point for submitting transactions.

 > The webserver sorce code can be found <u>[here](https://github.com/Lamden/lamden/blob/master/lamden/nodes/masternode/webserver.py)</u>.